UAB vs. UTEP NCAA Football Odds, Plays and Insights | November 26, 2021

 UAB Stats and Trends

-- In UAB's 11 games this year, it has seven wins against the spread.
+- UAB has played 11 games, with seven wins against the spread.

-- This season, the Blazers have two ATS wins in three games as a favorite of 13.5 points or more.
+- This season, the Blazers have two against the spread wins in three games as a favorite of 13.5 points or more.

-- UAB's games this year have hit the over four times in 10 opportunities (40%).
+- UAB has eclipsed the over/under in 40% of its opportunities this year (four times in 10 games with a set point total).

-- UAB is 6-1 against the spread and 6-2 overall in games when it scores more than 23.2 points.
+- UAB is 6-1 against the spread and 6-2 overall this season when the team records more than 23.2 points.

-- UAB is 5-1 against the spread and 5-2 overall when the team churns out more than 339.9 yards.
+- In games that UAB picks up more than 339.9 yards, the team is 5-1 against the spread and 5-2 overall.

-- The Blazers have turned the ball over two more times (15 total) than the Miners have forced a turnover (13) this season.

 - Find the latest spread and moneyline odds for UAB at SISportsbook.